-Panic attacks can be particularly hard for children and young people to deal with.
-Severe panic disorder, if not intervened with early, can impact on a young person's life in many ways.
+Panic attacks can be hard for children and young people to deal with.
+If they do not get early treatment, severe panic disorder can have a big impact on their life.

-If your child displays the signs and symptoms of panic disorder, they should see a GP.
+If your child displays the signs and symptoms of panic disorder, they should see their GP.

-A GP will take a detailed medical history and carry out a thorough physical examination, to rule out any physical causes for the symptoms.
+Their GP will go through their medical history and do a physical examination to rule out any physical causes for the symptoms.

 They may refer your child to a specialist for further assessment and treatment.
 The specialist may recommend a course of CBT for your child.

-Screening for other anxiety disorders may also be needed to help determine what's causing your child's panic attacks.
+They may also screen for other anxiety disorders to find the cause of your child's panic attacks.

 Content supplied by the NHS and adapted for Ireland by the HSE